 In other cases, we may choose a different approach.
 For example, when each spouse has a separate 401(k) account of roughly equal value, we can make provisions during the settlement agreement for one spouse to make up the difference through a non-taxable transfer of funds.

 Shapiro Family Law has creative property division solutions that protect your rights, investment accounts, and retirement assets throughout the divorce process.

 Shapiro Family Law Can Help Protect Your Property Division Rights.

 At Shapiro Family Law, we work hard to ensure that you obtain a fair and equitable settlement of your marital property and debt and maintain your premarital property.
 Our family law attorneys provide sound guidance to help you avoid the problems that often accompany the property division process.

 Shapiro Family Law can help you fight for a fair division of property and debt while safeguarding your separate property.
-If you have questions about property divisions, call us at 303-695-0200 to speak with our property division lawyer in Denver.
+If you have questions about property divisions, call us at 303-695-0200 to speak with our Denver property division lawyer.
 You can also reach us online.